 Danemill Primary Curriculum Statement

-Danemill Primary follow maths no problem to lead the maths curriculum.
-For phonics are follow letters and sounds
+Danemill Primary follow maths no problem as a guide and this is supported by the White Rose, NCTEM etc. to lead the maths curriculum.
+For phonics are follow letters and sounds.

 Our curriculum has been developed to create children who:

 - Are inspired learners.

 - Are good citizens.

 - Are independent thinkers.